Uganda lawmakers pass new draft of harsh anti-gay bill

 "There's a contradiction because the legislation says you can be gay but you shouldn't say anything about it," he told AFP.

-Furthermore, the near-unanimous approval of the bill by lawmakers "shows you how extreme and homophobic the MPs are and puts LGBTQ people in even more danger."
+Furthermore, the near-unanimous approval of the bill by lawmakers "shows you how extreme and homophobic the MPs are and puts LGBTQI+ people in even more danger."

 The bill will now be sent to Museveni, who can again choose to use his veto or sign it into law.